 When audio is transmitted from your phone or tablet via Bluetooth, it is compressed using a Bluetooth audio codec.
 Virtually all of the time, this is a lossy codec, either SBR or AAC.
 In particular, on iOS, it is always lossy, as iOS devices only support these two codecs.

-It is possible for other codecs to be used if the mobile device and the bluetooth device support it, and there is a lossless bluetooth codec on the horizon, but as of fall 2022, it is only supported on a few devices, so for all intents and purposes, it is best to assume that any situation involving bluetooth also involves lossy compression of the audio stream.
+It is possible for other codecs to be used if the mobile device and the Bluetooth device support it, and there is a lossless bluetooth codec on the horizon, but as of fall 2022, it is only supported on a few devices, so for all intents and purposes, it is best to assume that any situation involving bluetooth also involves lossy compression of the audio stream.